 Collaborative communities are pre-competitive collaborations of diverse stakeholders in the medical device ecosystem that are dedicated to improving outcomes and solving challenges in a specific health area.
 Through their work, collaborative communities can develop and disseminate best practices, design solutions to shared challenges, and advance harmonized approaches to improve health and minimize harm.
 The FDA’s Center for Devices and Radiological Health (CDRH) has designated participation in collaborative communities as a strategic priority.

 DiMe has brought together the many stakeholders necessary to establish and implement a shared vision of high quality digital health measurement that is available to and effective for every person.
-Participating member organizations include:
+The 2021-2022 DATAcc Steering Committee member organizations include:

 Member organizations also include HHS-HC3 and Johns Hopkins Medicine Armstrong Institute for Patient Safety and Quality

-Members also include FeetMe Device, HIMSS, HHS-HC3, Johns Hopkins Medicine Armstrong Institute for
+Members also include FeetMe Devices, HIMSS, HHS-HC3, Johns Hopkins Medicine Armstrong Institute for

 Patient Safety and Quality, National Cancer Institute, National Digital Inclusion Alliance, OptumLabs,